wishwaprabodha/wishwaprabodha/README.md

 # 👋 Hi, I'm Wishwa Prabodha

 Welcome to my GitHub!
-I'm a passionate **Senior Software Engineer** currently working at **Circles.Life**, where I focus on building scalable microservices and delivering impactful solutions in the telecom, FinTech, and Telco domains.
+I'm a passionate **Senior Software Engineer** currently working at **Circles.Life**, where I focus on building scalable microservices and delivering impactful solutions in the FinTech and Telco domains.

 ---